 That wide C-pillar that enhances the exterior styling creates a blind spot when pulling out onto the highway at a 45-degree angle.
 Even knowing it was there and trying to peer around it, we managed to pull out in front of a car we couldn't see.

 There are no gauges directly in front of the driver, which is a bit weird; but the row of four of them on the dashboard just to the right of the steering wheel makes up for it, because they're good.
-At the far left, is the information display, revealing things like fuel mileage and range.
-Then comes the clock, which is highly readable, unlike so many, the color is orange and it has an eave to reduce being washed out by sunlight.
-The digital speedometer is excellent, with big numbers that are, like the clock, eminently readable.
+At the far left is the information display, revealing things like fuel mileage and range.
+Then comes the clock, which is highly readable; unlike so many, the color is orange and it has an eave to reduce being washed out by sunlight.
+The digital speedometer is excellent, with big numbers that are, like those on the clock, easily readable.
 Beyond these are the gas gauge and temperature gauge.

-The new design has added a lot of sound dampening material to the xB, and it seems like most of it must be in the firewall.
+There's a lot of sound dampening material in the xB, and it seems like most of it must be in the firewall.
 Or else the engine is just quiet.
 You can't hear much engine noise, maybe because it's drowned out by the tire noise.
-You have to turn the volume of the 160-watt Pioneer sound system up, running at higher speeds.

-We were also thankful for the halogen high beams during two fast one-hour runs on a dark, winding and lonely freeway.
-But the flipside was that the projector low beams are treacherously weak.
+We were thankful for the halogen high beams during two fast one-hour runs on a dark, winding and lonely freeway, although we wished the low beams were brighter.
 And for some reason there's only one backup light, on the driver's side.
 Is it a Scion styling thing, like one earring or something?

 Scion has put special effort into the air conditioning, and it shows.
 Four round vents on the dash quietly and quickly blast out cold air.